-Upon successful completion of the D.C.V.
-Court Program the participant may have his/her current criminal charge dismissed if the plea agreement calls for a dismissal.
-The case will not be dismissed until all reporting probation is successfully completed following D.C.V.
-Court graduation.
-Failure to complete the program will result in the participant being sentenced in accordance with the plea agreement, which he/she signed upon entry into the D.C.V.
+Upon successful completion of the A.C.C.
+Court Program the participant may have his/her current criminal charge dismissed.
+Failure to complete the program will result in the participant being sentenced in accordance with the plea agreement, which he/she signed upon entry into the A.C.C.
 Court Program.